nicoleyimessier/creativeCoding_OF_S2016/README.md

 * Project 3 - Complex Systems

 ## Materials and Supplies
-This course will be based on [openFrameworks](http://openframeworks.cc) C++ toolkit, & [processing](https://processing.org/), and will use [GitHub.com](https://github.com/)  as the online platform to share code, research notes and papers and deliver homework.
+This course will be based on [openFrameworks](http://openframeworks.cc) C++ toolkit and will use [GitHub.com](https://github.com/)  as the online platform to share code, research notes and papers and deliver homework.

 You may find additional help and inspiration in the examples contained in the following repositories: